 Day 2: Theme Park

-South Korea has some incredible theme parks and a visit to a theme park is a must do when visiting Korea with kids.
-Seoul is home to three of the best with a choice between Everland, Lotte World and Seoul Land.
-All three parks are a great family friendly option and can be accessed relatively easily from Seoul.
+South Korea has some incredible theme parks and a visit to a theme park is a must-do when visiting Korea with kids.
+Seoul is home to two of the best in South Korea: Everland, and Lotte World.
+All three parks are a great family-friendly option and can be accessed relatively easily from Seoul.
 We opted for the more toddler-friendly Lotte World which consists of Lotte World Adventure, the biggest indoor amusement park in the world, and the outdoor Magic Island which is located on a man-made lake.

 Make sure to purchase Seoul theme park tickets in advance as they are usually discounted and many offer shuttle buses to transport visitors from the city.